ArupBharali/LearningProject/questions.md

 # How to use React.StrictMode?

 React.StrictMode is a special component in React that helps identify potential issues in your application during development.
-It does not render any visible UI but enables additional checks and warnings to improve code quality.
+It does not render unknown visible UI but enables additional checks and warnings to improve code quality.

 📜 How to Use React.StrictMode
 To enable Strict Mode, wrap your root component inside <React.StrictMode>: